tencentyun/intlcloud-documents/yehe_doc/视频服务/移动直播 SDK/SDK 下载与集成/SDK 集成/iOS_intl_en.md

-This document describes how to quickly integrate LiteAVSDK for iOS into your project.
+This document describes how to quickly integrate the MLVB SDK (iOS) of Tencent Video Cloud Toolkit into your project.
 The directions below use the full-featured [MLVB Professional Edition](https://intl.cloud.tencent.com/document/product/1071/38150) as an example.

 ## Environment Requirements
 - Xcode 9.0 or above